Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/mean.md

   Takes the average value of time series, arrays and number series.

-  If the input is an array of time series and all the time series have the same resolution, then the result series has this resolution.
-If there are different resolutions involved then the result time series will be a breakpoint series.
+  If the input is an array of time series and all the time series have the same resolution, the result series will have this resolution.
+If there are different resolutions involved, the result time series will be a breakpoint series.

 ### Syntax